Dhanbad Junction railway station: Facilities

 The station houses all the major facilities like waiting rooms, computerized reservation facility, dormitory, retiring rooms, cafeteria, bookshop, food plaza etc. Existing facilities are being revamped for developing it as model station.
 The Railway station is a divisional headquarters of East Central Railway and houses a number of non-passenger related facilities like loco sheds, washing lines etc. in its premises.

 From 21 November 2016 free RailWire WiFi facility is also available.
 If You have to come on Manaitand and Joraphatak Area then come across the Platform No. 8, If You have to reach central area of Dhanbad then come across the Platform No. 1A main gate.

 You can also get various types of Magazines, NewsPapers, and more facilities on Platform No. 1,2 & 3.

-Escalator has been installed in platform 2 and 3 at the station.
-This proves to be of high help to the senior citizens and the handicapped.
+An escalator has been installed in platform 2 and 3 at the station.
+This proves to be of great help to the senior citizens and the handicapped.